pyvec/naucse.python.cz/lessons/beginners-en/str/index.md

 print(string[-4:])
 ```

-You have to think about what number, *index*, you want to use.
+You have to think about which number, which *index*, you want to use.

-It is better to put numbers on borderlines between
+It is better to think of these numbers as being on the borderlines
-every character, it is better to understand:
+between characters, it makes it easier to understand:

 {{ anchor('slicing-diagram') }}
 ```plain